List of female NASCAR drivers

 Danica Patrick, arguably NASCAR's most prominent female driver, competed full-time in the NASCAR Cup Series for five years (as well as part-time in two others).
 She made her final start in the 2018 Daytona 500.

 The following is a list of female NASCAR drivers who have participated in a national or regional touring series race since the organization's inception in 1949, along with statistical totals for their NASCAR careers.

-At least 134 women have qualified for and started a race in one of NASCAR's national or regional touring series, including 16 in the NASCAR Cup Series since the organization's inception in 1949.
-As of November 2024, Shawna Robinson, Hailie Deegan, Manami Kobayashi, and Gracie Trotter remain the only women to have won a race in one of NASCAR's touring series.
+At least 135 women have qualified for and started a race in one of NASCAR's national or regional touring series, including 16 in the NASCAR Cup Series since the organization's inception in 1949.
+As of September 2026, Shawna Robinson, Hailie Deegan, Manami Kobayashi, Gracie Trotter, and Tatiana Calderon remain the only women to have won a race in one of NASCAR's touring series.
 Robinson won three times between 1988 and 1989 in the now-defunct Dash Series, Deegan won three races in the K&N Pro Series West between 2018 and 2019.
-In 2019, Kobayashi won in her one and only start in the NASCAR Whelen Euro Series (in the Elite Club Division).
+In 2019, Kobayashi won in her one and only start in the NASCAR Euro Series (in the Elite Club Division).
 Trotter won a race in the renamed ARCA Menards Series West in 2020, becoming the second female winner in the West Series, as well as the first winner in the series under the ARCA banner.
-She also became the first winner in any ARCA-sanctioned series, because there have been no female winners in the main ARCA Menards Series as of November 2024.
+She also became the first winner in any ARCA-sanctioned series, because there have been no female winners in the main ARCA Menards Series as of March 2026.
+Calderon (a native Colombian) won her first ever NASCAR Brasil Series race in the 2026 regular season finale in Curvelo, Mato Grosso, punching her ticket into the inaugural Brasil Series playoffs as the Challenge Division Regular Season Champion (akin to the now defunct NASCAR Cup Series playoff structure.)